epics-base/ci-scripts/README.md

 be advisable to clear the CI caches after updating ci-scripts.
 E.g., a change in setting up EPICS Base will not be applied if Base is found in the cache.

+**How do I add a dependency module only for a specific job?**

+Add the additional dependency in the main configuration file by setting `ADD_MODULES` for the specific job(s).

 ## Release Numbering of this Module